jkeefe/cuny-prototyping-lab/THE_NOTES.md

 Automatically processing what someone is saying -- either in a chat, to a voice assistant, or in an email -- is increasingly possible thanks to machine learning.
 We'll play with one of these natural language processing tools (Dialogflow) to get a handle on how to make it work for you.

-### Examples to consider

-Yes!
-Yup.
-You bet!
-Si.
-Of course

-No way
-Nope
-nada
-no
-Heck no

-Wow
-OMG
-whoa!
-I can't believe it!
-Amazing

-What's the forecast in Minneapolis tomorrow?

-Will it rain in New York Friday?

-What's the temperature outside?

-Do I need an umbrella?
+## Intents

+Having your bot (or any conversational software) understand "yes" is pretty clear.
+But what if people say yes differently?

+- Yes!
+- Yup.
+- You bet!
+- Si.
+- Of course

+You can teach it that _phrases like this_ mean "yes."
+So we could call this intent `chitchat-yes`.

+- No way
+- Nope
+- nada
+- no
+- Heck no

+If we see words like the above, we could say these are `chitchat-no`.

+- Wow
+- OMG
+- whoa!
+- I can't believe it!
+- Amazing

+And words like these could mean the `chitchat-wow` intent.

+So you could make bot responses to those _intents_ instead of those words, and let the Natural Language Processor decide which intent is, um, intended.

+## Utterances

+Also called "Training Phrases" (Dialogflow).

+Those are all the things a human might say that mean the same intent.
+So:

+- Wow
+- OMG
+- whoa!
+- I can't believe it!
+- Amazing

+... are all _utterances_ for the `chitchat-wow` intent.
+The more utterances, the better the NLP learns.

+## Training

+Interestingly, most natural language systems allow you to review its decisions and _train_ it when it performed well and performed poorly.

+## More intents

+Consider the intents for the following phrases:

+- What's the forecast in Minneapolis tomorrow?
+- Will it rain in New York Friday?
+- What's the temperature outside?
+- Do I need an umbrella?

+## Entities

+Also called Slots (Alexa).

+To answer a "forecast" intent, you need two additional pieces of information: Where and when.

+These are called "entities" (and also slits and elements and probably many other things).

+So a `weather-forcast` intent requires `place` and `time`.

+- What's the forecast in Minneapolis tomorrow?
+    Intent: `weather-forecast`
+    Entity Place: `minneapolis`
+    Entity Time: `tomorrow`

+- Will it rain in New York Friday?
+    Intent: `weather-precipitation`
+    Entity Place: `new york`
+    Entity Time: `friday`

+- What's the temperature outside?
+    Intent: ?
+    Entity Place: ?
+    Entity Time: ?

+- Do I need an umbrella?
+    Intent: ?
+    Entity Place: ?
+    Entity Time: ?

 - Dialogflow in console
-- Intents
-- Utterances
-- Elements / Entities / Slots
-- Pre-built intent sets
-- Training

 - Using in Google Assistant
 - Using as an API
 - Dexter

 ## Sometimes a duck is a special duck